nachoaIvarez/electron-demo/README.md

-# Electron Boilerplate

-> With ES6 and SASS support!
+# Example application to demo the Electron Features in MVD JS Meetup.

 ## Dev